 Bridge year – weather-normalized vs. test year(s)

-All data used to determine the forecasts must be presented and filed in live MS Excel spreadsheet format.
+All data used to determine the forecasts must be presented and filed in Microsoft Excel spreadsheet format.

 Other Revenue

 The applicant must provide the following information:

 Comparison of actual revenues for historical years to forecast revenue for bridge and test year(s), including explanations for significant variances in year-over- year comparisons